DataPsycho/ragable/README.md

 This repository contains meterials and experimens from AI Development Course.

-- The Requirement Directory contains the requirements for each build stage.
+- Pyproject toml contains all the required libraries
+- running `pip install -e .` should install core ragable library and also libraries for frontend
-- The Pyproject file contains setup for linter and pytest.
+- The Pyproject file contains setup for linter and pytest
+- All the source code are in src directory
+- Dockerfile contains only Frontend image definitions